netcriptus/rock-paper-scissor/README.md

 - Create a front end interface (possibly with Jinja2)
 - Create more input validators
 - Consolidate scores in the database
+- Get configuration options from environment to allow for deploy in different places; remove hardcoded secrets/credentials.